-All of the associated RECs from generation eligible for the EIA are assigned to Washington customers, and Idaho customers are compensated for the cost of those RECs.
+All of the associated RECs from generation eligible for the EIA are assigned to Washington customers, and Idaho customers are compensated by Washington customers for the cost of those RECs transferred for use in EIA compliance.
 The Company includes an adjustment to account for the value of RECs transferred from Idaho to Washington.
 The value of RECs is split between the two states based on the Production and Transmission Ratio.
 The Idaho portion of the qualified renewable energy is transferred to Washington based upon the market value of similar renewable resources.
 This is consistent with the allocation of REC values between Washington and Idaho for ratemaking purposes.